Pulse Acupuncture

 How Tui Na Massage Works

 Tui Na massage is based on the belief that true health comes from the balance of three essential components of your body – emotional, mental, and physical, which is how health works.
 Mental and emotional distress can have adverse physical effects, and vice versa.
-So rather than focusing solely on physical symptoms, Tui Na tries to restore internal harmony by improving flow of qi (vital body energy) throughout the body.
+So rather than focusing solely on physical symptoms, Tui Na tries to restore internal harmony by improving flow of Qi (vital body energy) throughout the body.
 Practitioners use specific techniques to remove “blockages” along energy pathways, which are called meridians.

 These blockages are thought to cause both physical discomfort and emotional stress.
 By targeting pressure points and stimulating the same areas used in acupuncture, Tui Na helps restore energy balance between yin and yang, improves blood circulation, and supports the body’s natural healing capabilities.
 When qi flows freely, it makes your mood better, your body more resistant to illnesses, and helps you feel energized.